mcollina/GeoReview/README.markdown

 recommend using [RVM][3] to manage it.
 To setup the development environment you should:

-1. Install bundler `gem install bundler`.
+1. Install bundler: `gem install bundler`.
-2. Clone the repository `git clone git://github.com/mcollina/GeoReview.git`.
+2. Clone the repository: `git clone git://github.com/mcollina/GeoReview.git`.
-3. Install all required dependency `bundle install`.
+3. Install all required dependencies: `bundle install`.
-4. Run it `rackup`.
+4. Run it: `rackup`.
 5. Point your browser to [http://localhost:9292](http://localhost:9292).

 [3]: https://rvm.beginrescueend.com/